az-ihsan/az-ihsan/README.md

 ### Hi there 👋

 Ahmad here.
-I am a PhD student at the Institute of Advanced Simulation – Materials Data Science and Informatics (IAS-9), Forschungszentrum Jülich.
+I am a last year PhD student at the Institute of Advanced Simulation – Materials Data Science and Informatics (IAS-9), Forschungszentrum Jülich.
 This repository stores my daily works, interesting works, and things that I want to learn.

 Here are some ideas to get you started: